Central Saint Martins

-Central Saint Martins is a public tertiary art school in London, England.
-It is a constituent college of the University of the Arts London.
-It offers full-time courses at foundation, undergraduate and postgraduate levels, and a variety of short and summer courses.
+Central Saint Martins is a constituent college of the University of the Arts London, a public art university in London, England.
+The college offers full-time courses at foundation, undergraduate and postgraduate levels, and a variety of short and summer courses.

 It was formerly known as Central Saint Martins College of Arts and Design, and before that as Central Saint Martins College of Art and Design.

 History

 Central Saint Martins College of Art and Design was formed in 1989 from the merger of the Central School of Art and Design, founded in 1896, and Saint Martin's School of Art, founded in 1854.
 Since 1986 both schools had been part of the London Institute, formed by the Inner London Education Authority to bring together seven London art, design, fashion and media schools.
 The London Institute became a legal entity in 1988, could award taught degrees from 1993, was granted university status in 2003 and was renamed University of the Arts London in 2004.
 It also includes Camberwell College of Arts, Chelsea College of Arts, the London College of Communication, the London College of Fashion and Wimbledon College of Arts.

 The Drama Centre London, founded in 1963, joined Central Saint Martins in 1999 as an integral school, maintaining its name and teaching approaches.
 The Byam Shaw School of Art, founded in 1910, was merged into Central Saint Martins in 2003.